xyzzyapps/xyzzyapps.link/README.md

-# xyzzyapps.link
+# Issues for my apps

-Issues for my apps
+If you found any issues for apps @ <https://xyzzyapps.link> raise them here.